Lucho-A/Auditing-Cybersecurity/README.md

 # TCP-Syn-Port-Scanner
 TCP Syn Port Scanner developed in C, Ansi-style

 ***(Under development)*** Intended for auditing/security assessment and educational purposes, the program scan by using a TCP Stealth mode, the X top risk ports of a server (max.
-5000) and, eventually, it carries out some hacking procedures (BAnner and CERT grabbing, BFA, etc.).
+5000) and, eventually, it carries out some hacking procedures (Banner and CERT grabbing, BFA, etc.).

 Example: sudo ./TCP\ Syn\ Port\ Scanner lucho-alfie.ddns.net 500